asterisk

 $ docker start -ai test

-Running $ docker run tiredofit/freepbx
+Running $ docker run tiredofit/freepbx again, creates a brand-new container

 Last updated